-Configure short-lived certificates · Cloudflare for Teams documentation
+Configure short-lived certificates

 Cloudflare Access requires two changes to the

-sshd_config file used on the target machine.
+sshd_config file used on the remote target machine.

 The first change requires that you uncomment a field already set in most default configurations; the second change adds a new field.

-/etc/sshdirectory, open the
+/etc/sshdirectory on the remote machine, open the

 PubkeyAuthentication.
-In most default configurations, the row will appear commented out as follows:
+In most default configurations, the row will appear commented out as follows:# PubkeyAuthentication yes

 Remove the # symbol to uncomment the line; keep the setting